Denver weather: Dry before rain, snow chances Monday

 Highs will be in the 20s and 30s.
 This is not a cold storm system.

-In Denver, Monday will bring partly cloudy skies with a 10% chance of afternoon and evening rain or snow showers with highs around 53 degrees.
-Northern Colorado has a higher percentage chance of seeing rain or snow showers on Monday afternoon and night.
+In Denver, Monday will bring partly cloudy skies with a 10% chance of afternoon and evening rain or snow showers but no accumulation as temperatures are in the 50s.
+Northern Colorado has a better chance of seeing rain or snow showers on Monday afternoon and night.